contact enquiry list

 10. Is there anything else the venue needs to provide for the band?

 Most acts booked for evening events will have a "rider", which will be listed on your booking form.
-Typically this will consist of soft drinks, mineral water, tea, coffee and a hot meal for each act member.
+Typically, this will consist of soft drinks, mineral water, tea, coffee and a hot meal for each act member.
 They will also request a room to change in, eat and get ready in.

 If possible, the meal and refreshments should be served to their changing room or in the venue restaurant.
 The ideal time for the venue to serve this is immediately after the band have set up their equipment, or during their interval.
 The meal doesn't need to be the same meal as you give your guests, but they'll need something more substantial than sandwiches and crisps.